diffthanatad/WaterBeats/README.md

 Run `python -m pytest`

-To generate a coverage report, use `coverage run -m pytest .`, then `coverage report -m`
+To run tests and also generate a coverage report, use `coverage run -m pytest .` and `coverage report -m`

 ### Sending messages to channels
 Kafka channels are used to separate each message type: sensor, actuator, task, and rule messages